jcuenod/bibletech/_posts/2021-07-26-full-text-search-for-pdfs.md

 header-img: "img/post-bg-04.jpg"
 ---

+# TLDR

+Scroll to the end and watch the gif of what this does.
+I think it's pretty cool :)

 # The Problem

 I have a bunch (thousands) of pdfs in my Zotero storage.
 I want to find places where any of those pdfs mention particular content.
-But I want searches that are more sophisticated than just phrase searches.
+But I want searches that are more sophisticated than just 'exact phrase' searches.

 # Full Text Search with Sqlite